Frequently Asked Questions

 The contact person for the application and guidelines for involvement of human subjects is Ava Chambliss-Richardson.

-- Whom do I contact if my proposal involves the use of animals, infectious agents, hazardous chemicals, or radioactive materials?
+- Whom do I contact if my proposal involves the use of infectious agents, hazardous chemicals, or radioactive materials?

 The contact person for the use of infectious agents, hazardous chemicals or radioactive materials is Alan Baca.